These vegan eggplant parmesan bites are warm, comforting, and so crispy. They’re flavorful and satisfying on so many levels.

 If you give this recipe a try, or have any questions, let me know in the comments below or DM or tag me @feedyourglow, hashtag #feedyourglow on IG.
 Enjoy!

 1 medium, asian eggplant (long, thin, and firm)

 ¼ cup gluten-free flour (or regular unbleached all purpose flour)

 1 cup gluten-free breadcrumbs (or sub with panko)

 2 tablespoon vegan parmesan cheese

 1 teaspoon dried oregano

-2 medium spiralized zucchini (or 8 ounces regular or GF pasta)
+2 medium spiralized zucchini or 8 ounces regular or gluten-free pasta

 2-3 tablespoons olive oil

 ½ teaspoon each of oregano and fresh or dried basil